Chairmen’s Advisory Council

 The Big Shoulders Fund Auxiliary Board is the most rapidly growing nonprofit board for young professionals in Chicago.
 Now in its tenth year, the Auxiliary Board has 250 members (and growing) who serve our students and schools through volunteering, fundraising, and spreading the word about our mission.
 Along with the Chairmen’s Advisory Council, it comprises the “Next Generation” of Big Shoulders Fund leaders.

-Meet the Co-Chairs of the Auxiliary Board.
-(L-R) Caroline Ryden, Pasquele Recchia, and Alix Krupa.
-If you are interested in learning more about the Chairmen’s Advisory Council click here.
+Meet the Co-Chairs of the Auxiliary Board (left to right): Caroline Ryden, Pasquale Recchia, and Alix Krupa.
+If you are interested in learning more about the Auxiliary Board, click here.